sinonjs/sinon/docs/release-source/release/assertions.md

 Every assertion fails by calling this method.

-By default it throws an error of type `sinon.assert.failException`.

-If the test framework looks for assertion errors by checking for a specific exception, you can override the kind of exception thrown.
-If that does not fit with your testing framework of choice, override the `fail` method to do the right thing.
+If your testing framework of choice looks for assertion errors by checking for a specific exception, you can override the `fail` method to do the right thing.

-#### `sinon.assert.failException;`

-Defaults to `AssertError`.

 #### `sinon.assert.pass(assertion);`